Platform Overview

 TrustZone

 TrustZone is the cornerstone of the ARMv8-M processor.
-It provides hardware access control code, memory, and I/O, while retaining the needs of embedded applications: real-time response, minimal switching overhead, constrained on-chip resources, and easy software development.
+It provides hardware access control for code, memory, and peripherals while meeting the needs of embedded applications: real-time responsiveness, minimal switching overhead, limited on-chip resources, and ease of software development.

-ARMv8-M adds an additional manipulation of processor states: secure and non-secure execution states.
-These secure states are orthogonal to existing threading and processing models, allowing operation in both secure and non-secure states.
+ARMv8-M adds an additional processor operating state: secure and non-secure execution states.
+These security states are orthogonal to the existing thread and process modes, allowing the processor to switch between secure and non-secure modes.

 TrustZone